daniel-stoneuk/raycast-gitignore/README.md

 # raycast-gitignore

-Mirror of Gitignore Extension from [daniel-stoneuk/extensions](https://github.com/daniel-stoneuk/extensions).
+Mirror of Gitignore Extension from [raycast/extensions](https://github.com/raycast/extensions).
+Please create Issues and Pull Requests in that repository.

 | Search for languages           | Combine to create .gitignore   |
 | ------------------------------ | ------------------------------ |